-KZC 105.60.2 - This section establishes the dimensional standards for driveways and driving aisles within parking areas.
-The extent of driveway dimensional standards depends on several factors such as sight obstructions, location, and traffic volumes.
-Refer to the Public Works Department Pre-Approved Plans for the specific requirements.
-Driveways which are not dDriving aisles within a parking area that do not provide direct access to a parking space shall be a minimum width of 2024 feet.
-If the City Transportation Engineer determines that there are no sight-distance and/or maneuverability conflicts, the minimum driving aisle width may be reduced.
+KZC 105.60.2 - This section establishes the dimensional standards for driveways within parking areas that do not provide direct access to a parking space.
+Driveways within a parking area that which are not driving aisles within a parking area providing direct access to a parking space shall be a minimum width of 2024 feet.
+This standard may be reduced if the City's Transportation Engineer determines that there are no conflicts due to sight obstructions, location, traffic volumes, or other circulation factors.